TITLE 13 INSURANCE

 13.1.4.7 DEFINITIONS: This rule adopts the definitions found in Section 14-4-2 NMSA 1978 and in 13.1.1.7 NMAC.
 In addition:

-B. “Logical outgrowth” occurs when a final rule differs from the proposed rule if interested parties should have anticipated that the change was possible, and thus reasonably should have filed their comments on the subject during the notice-and-comment period;
+C. “Logical outgrowth” occurs when a final rule differs from the proposed rule if interested parties should have anticipated that the change was possible, and thus reasonably should have filed their comments on the subject during the notice-and-comment period.

-C. “OSI” means the New Mexico office of superintendent of insurance
+D. “OSI” means the New Mexico office of superintendent of insurance.

 13.1.4.8 INITIATION OF THE RULEMAKING PROCESS BY THE SUPERINTENDENT:

-A. The rulemaking process may be initiated by the superintendent through a notice for a rule hearing that is publicly posted pursuant to this rule.
+A. The rulemaking process may be initiated by the superintendent through a notice for a rule hearing that is publicly posted pursuant to this rule and pursuant to 14-4-5.2 NMSA 1978.

 B. The superintendent shall proceed with the rulemaking process by posting public notice, publishing the proposed rule for comment, and setting a public rule hearing in accordance with the State Rules Act and any other applicable law.